Free & Open Source

 Lightweight stack

-Flask + MongoDB with MJPEG streaming.
+Flask + MongoDB with MJPEG streaming and FFmpeg for media.
 Runs well on modest hardware and in containers.

 Roles & permissions